 The Magic Castle, the clubhouse of the Academy of Magical Arts, is private, allowing entrance only to members and their guests, or through courtesy invitations which are available to magicians visiting from out of the United States.

 A typical evening—if there even is such a thing here—features magic shows that range from miracles right under your nose to full stage illusions that stun an entire room.
 The Castle is full of rare memorabilia and magnificent posters, so there’s a lot to see.
-There’s also a critically acclaimed, full-service dining room featuring a truly magical view of Hollywood and a number of unique bars, each with its own personality, making it easy to find just the perfect spot for whatever mood you’re in.
+There’s also a critically acclaimed full-service dining room and a number of unique bars, each with its own personality, making it easy to find just the perfect spot for whatever mood you’re in.

 Don’t be surprised to look over your shoulder and find somebody performing a minor miracle.
 You’ll soon understand why your visit will be one of the most amazing evenings you’ve ever experienced.

-As it happened, a severe drought brought an end to his dreams, and orange blossoms never filled the valley.
-The Lane family moved away in the 1940s, and the mansion was divided into a multi-family home.
+After the Lanes passed away in the 1940’s, the mansion was divided into a multi-family home.
 It then became a home for the elderly and was finally transformed into a maze of small apartments.
 By 1960, the fate of the Mansion was uncertain.
 Then Milt Larsen met the owner, Thomas O. Glover.